gonzalom/users-demo/README.md

 # About

-[Symfony 3.2](http://symfony.com/doc/3.1/index.html) application with [users bundle 2.0](http://symfony.com/doc/2.0/bundles/FOSUserBundle/index.html) and customized fields and templates.
+[Symfony 3.2](http://symfony.com/doc/3.1/index.html) application with [users bundle 2.0](http://symfony.com/doc/2.0/bundles/FOSUserBundle/index.html) and customized fields and templates using [Bootstrap 3.3.7](http://getbootstrap.com/).

 In this repository, the `users` table will have the following fields:
 - `id_user` (as the primary key, instead of `id`)